 News headlines, social media updates, newsletters, emails, whatsapp, text messages – and that’s before you even get up in the morning!
 The sheer volume of content that’s demanding our attention these days is phenomenal.
 So it’s no wonder publishers and media companies have to fight to get their voices heard and their words read.

 Engagement is the holy grail in publishing.
 Ensuring you have a loyal band of followers who read your pages, interact with your website, listen to your podcasts and open newsletters is key to success.
 The more engaged your audience is, and being able to measure and prove that, ensures your proposition for advertisers is a valuable one.
 But engendering that customer loyalty and understanding and gauging engagement isn’t easy.
 Where do you start?
 And how can you start to re-engage customers who have gone cold?

-- Insight: analyzing data from your website (page visits etc.), from email campaigns, from social media – stats such as click throughs, bounce backs, open rates, likes, shares, retweets etc – together, this data will help build the behavioral picture of what your audience does when they’re engaging with you.
-This behavioral picture integrated with the audience information, starts to build a three dimensional picture and you can use this insight to improve engagement.
+- Insight: analysing data from your website (page visits etc.), from email campaigns, from social media – stats such as click throughs, bounce backs, open rates, likes, shares, retweets etc – together, this data will help build the behavioural picture of what your audience does when they’re engaging with you.
+This behavioural picture integrated with the audience information, starts to build a three dimensional picture and you can use this insight to improve engagement.

 - Targeted content: is vital for improving engagement.
 Understanding what sections of the newspaper, magazine or website interest a reader – holidays, fashion, business – means you can aggregate the content that interests them.
 Offers link in to this too – giving readers an incentive that appeals to them has been proven to impact engagement levels.